mbeddr/mps-platform-docs/src/doc/docs/home/console.md

     ![find print statements](images/find_print_statement.png)]

-!!! warning "#nodes, #models, #usages, etc., don't show any result."
+!!! warning "#nodes, #models, #usages, etc., don't show any result :beginner:"
     Make sure that your query is correct.
 You must also set a scope for these statements in square brackets, such as `#!java #nodes<scope = global>`, to find all the nodes in the global scope.